4chirinos/hackathon/README.md

 - Python 3
 - Pip 3
 - The project was run using Chrome (Version 90.0.4430.85 (Official Build) (x86_64))

+Probably you a different Chrome version.
+In that case, you will need to download the Selenium driver for that version.
+Once you download the driver, remove the file "chromedriver" already present in the project and paste the new one keeping the same name.

 ## Install dependencies